Australia - Data Protection Overview

 - to take reasonable steps to ensure that the personal information that the APP entity collects, uses, or discloses is accurate, up-to-date, and complete (APP 10);

 As regards the information security obligations in APP 11.1, it is important to note that this is not a fixed or static obligation (i.e. it is not a 'one size fits all').
-The bigger you are, the more personal information you collect, the more sensitive the information is, the more centralised the data holdings are etc., and the greater the security obligations are (i.e. measures that need to be taken to satisfy the obligations).
+The bigger you are, the more personal information you collect, the more sensitive the information is, the more centralized the data holdings are etc., the greater the security obligations are (i.e. the security measures that need to be taken to satisfy the obligations).

 As regards the obligations and requirements attached to the offshore disclosure (including transfer) of personal information, please see our separate Australia – Data Transfers Guidance Note.

 'Data processing records' are not specifically provided for in or required by Australian privacy law.
 While APP 1 requires an APP entity to take such steps as are reasonable in the circumstances to implement practices, procedures, and systems relating to the entity's functions and activities that ensure compliance with the APPs (APP 1.2), the concept and keeping of 'data processing records' (or records of processing activities ('RoPA')) is not common under Australian privacy law.